 Part One of our Xbox One mega guide focuses on the Kinect 2 sensor for Xbox One

-Let’s get this out of the way right now; If you’re that person who puts a piece of paper over your PC’s webcam in case someone “hacks in,” Kinect for Xbox One might not be for you.
+Let’s get this out of the way now; If you’re that person who puts a piece of paper over your PC’s webcam if someone “hacks in,” Kinect for Xbox One might not be for you.
 The device is one big giant webcam, complete with an array of microphones and infrared sensors.
 It uses software and a high-definition lens to see you in your living room or were else you place.
 To be clear, I don’t think you have anything to fear from the Kinect for Xbox One sitting in your living room, but I understand it’s a personal decision.

 So why all the sensors?
 Accessibility is the biggest reason you want a Kinect for Xbox One.
-Like the Kinect for Xbox 360 before it, the new Kinect uses it’s sensors and camera to see you in a room.
+Like the Kinect for Xbox 360 before it, the new Kinect uses its sensors and camera to see you in a room.
 It identifies you and logs you in automatically.
 It sees your hands and allows you to open apps and play light games without picking up a controller.